mobxjs/mobx/docs/refguide/api.md

 With MobX you can make it explicit in your code where your actions live by marking them.
 Actions helps you to structure your code better.
-It is adviced to use them on any function that modifies observables or has side effects.
+It is advised to use them on any function that modifies observables or has side effects.
 `action` also provides useful debugging information in combination with the devtools.
 Note: using `action` is mandatory when *strict mode* is enabled, see `useStrict`.
 [&laquo;details&raquo;](action.md)